March 3, 2025

 3. Select "Compress [filename]" from the context menu.

-It'll create a ZIP file in the same place as the original.
+This will generate a ZIP file in the same location as the original video.

 Windows